Kcruz28/kcruz28/README.md

 ## Hi there 👋

+I'm a student driven by a passion for problem-solving and growth.
+With strong communication skills and a collaborative spirit, I thrive in team environments.
+I'm eager to seize opportunities to contribute and prove my abilities.
+I’m currently considering pursuing a master's in CS, which is why I’m seeking a 2025 summer internship.
+However, I am open to a full-time position if the opportunity is available.

 <!--
 **Kcruz28/kcruz28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.